Machine Tool Manuals Catalogues Belts Books Accessories

 For a tool and cutter grinder this was an unusual machine with the whole milling-machine-like knee able to be rotated around the cylindrical support column as well and raised and lowered using a bevel-gear arrangement controlled by a large handwheel equipped with a good-sized micrometer dial.
 The work table was arranged in the usual way for a tool & cutter grinder with a sub table mounted on top and able to be able to be set over by means of a small handwheel, a degree scale being engraved on the end face.

 Tool and cutter grinders fall into three broad categories: (1) special types of limited functionality used, for example, for the sharpening of "D bits" and other cutters used by pantograph engravers; (2) standard machines for the grinding of the such ordinary items as, for example, mills, slot drills, side-and-face cutters and slab mills and (3) the more versatile "universal" machines, such as the K.O.Lee, where the design allowed other forms of grinding - surface and cylindrical for example - to take place.
 When considering the purchase of a tool and cutter grinder be sure that it does not fall into category (1) - check that it has a similar range of movements and settings available on standard machines such as the Clarkson and Quorn.
 Should you need a more versatile example, compare it to the K.O.Lee, LeBlond and Jones and Shipman Model 310 and 1014.
-While tool and cutter grinders are a most useful addition to any workshop, do beware of buying one without accessories; although some limited work is possible, to exploit the machine fully, rather more is required.
-Installed in a professional workshop a typical example might well be complete with a number of additional items including such as items as: a radial grinding attachment; collets; a universal grinding head; universal (double swivel) work-holding fixture; a self-contained, table-mounted motor-driven workhead; sensitive workhead and a selection of precision, very slightly tapered arbors to hold workpieces..
+While tool and cutter grinders (especially "Universal" models like the Greenfield) are a most useful addition to any workshop, do beware of buying one without accessories; although some limited work is possible, to exploit the capabilities of a machine fully, rather more is required than just the basic unit.
+Installed in a professional workshop a typical example might well be complete with such as items as: a radial grinding attachment; collets; a universal grinding head; universal (double swivel) work-holding fixture; a self-contained, table-mounted motor-driven workhead; sensitive workhead and a selection of precision, very slightly tapered arbors to hold workpieces..